teisdbr/winlibrs-docs-test/faq.md

 Data is currently submitted to the Louisiana Sheriff's Association (LSA) via ftp (https://ftp.lsa.org).
 If you're in need of assistance with the FTP Server, please contact the Louisiana Commission on Law Enforcement, and they will dispatch one of our techs.

+### FTP File Structure

 Once logged in, you will be presented with a number of folders:

 * Analytics - This is the folder that receives the QAR data that LIBRS is able to ingest.
 Currently only Lemis IBR Agencies are using this feature.
 * Backups - No longer used